A review of The Rockefeller Archive Center (Sleepy Hollow, New York, United States).

 The archive is somewhat hidden in a residential neighborhood a few minutes’ drive from town, but the road leading to the RAC is well-marked with signage.
 Hillcrest, the name of the former home built for Martha Baird Rockefeller that now houses the RAC, is a large, gated estate near the end of Dayton Avenue.
 If you are driving, you may use the intercom system to your left to contact the RAC’s reception as you approach the locked gate.
 If you have made arrangements in advance of your visit (as you most certainly should), you will be granted access and can proceed to park near the front entrance.
 The reading room is open Monday through Friday (except for certain holidays) from 9 a.m. to 5:15 p.m.
 The reading room does not close for lunch, so researchers can work through the afternoon taking breaks as they wish.
 There are no shops or restaurants nearby, so researchers using the daily shuttle service will want to bring their lunch and store it in the kitchen provided on the ground floor.

 Researchers should contact the RAC well in advance of their visit at firstname.lastname@example.org.
-In response to his/her initial email, each researcher will be assigned an archivist who will provide assistance locating relevant collections and planning his/her visit.
+In response to their initial email, each researcher will be assigned an archivist who will provide assistance locating relevant collections and planning their visit.
 Space in the reading room is limited and can fill up quickly, especially during summer months, so researchers should make reservations in consultation with an archivist.
-Each researcher will need to setup an account for an online system called RACcess (https://raccess.rockarch.org/) prior to their visit, through which s/he will be able to search the archive’s holdings and request documents.
+Each researcher will need to setup an account for an online system called RACcess (https://raccess.rockarch.org/) prior to their visit, through which they will be able to search the archive’s holdings and request documents.
 The online catalog, DIMES (http://dimes.rockarch.org/xtf/search), communicates with the RACcess system, so researchers can store lists of requested documents for later reference.

 Though many documents have been digitized, most remain stored in files and boxes.
 In DIMES, keyword searches produce lists of relevant collections.
 The system uses an attractive and user-friendly interface, making it easy to find background information and lists of contents for each set of documents.
 After browsing search results, click “request” and then enter the date and time of your visit to request documents.
 Archivists recommend that researchers request an initial batch of up to ten boxes or thirty folders at least two days prior to your visit so that the documents will be waiting upon arrival.
 Documents are delivered at regular intervals throughout working days, at 10 a.m., 11:30 a.m., 1:30 p.m., and 3 p.m.
-If a researcher requests documents that have been digitized, s/he will receive an email with a link to the requested document.
+If a researcher requests documents that have been digitized, they will receive an email with a link to the requested document.
 Oversized items (maps, blueprints, etc.) require special accommodations in the reading room, and thus, must be requested at least two days in advance.

 Researchers may take unlimited photographs without restriction, provided that each photograph includes a citation slip recording the document’s collection, record group, box, and file number.
 Blank citation slips are provided in the reading room, but researchers must fill in the appropriate information for themselves.
 The RAC will also supply researchers with photocopies ($0.50 per page), pdfs ($0.50 per page), or high-resolution scans ($25 per image) upon request.
 In addition to the fees per page, each order also incurs a $25 service charge.
 To request these reproductions, researchers should use the color coded forms provided in the reading room and give them to the monitor on duty.
 Given the costs involved, most researchers during my visit preferred to take advantage of unrestricted digital photography.
 Although policies regarding reproducing documents are quite permissive, the RAC asks that researchers refrain from publishing un-redacted personal information (eg: health records) contained in archival documents.